r05323045/twitter-api-2020-frontend/README.md

 # twitter-api-2020-frontend

-Simple social platform inspire by Twitter (To be honestly, definitely inspired by [ALPHA Camp](https://tw.alphacamp.co/))
+Simple social platform inspired by Twitter (To be honestly, definitely inspired by [ALPHA Camp](https://tw.alphacamp.co/))

 <p align="left">
   &#8594; <a  href="https://r05323045.github.io/twitter-api-2020-frontend/">Explore The Website</a>